-"DOOR"-Turns the light on when any of the side doors and back door are opened.
-The light goes off when all the side doors and back door are closed.
+DOOR-Turns the light on when any door is opened.
+The light goes off when all the doors are closed.

-ILLUMINATED ENTRY SYSTEM (vehicles with the power door lock system)
+Illuminated entry system (with power door lock system)

-When the switch is in the "DOOR" position and any of the side doors and back door are opened, the lights will come on.
-After all the side doors and back door are closed, the lights remain on for about 15 seconds before fading out.
+When the dial is in the DOOR position and any door is opened, the light will come on.
+After all the doors are closed, the light remains on for about 15 seconds before fading out.

-However, in the following cases, the light fades out immediately:
+However, in the following cases, the light goes out immediately:

-- All the side doors and back door are closed when the ignition key is in "ACC" or "ON" position. - All the side doors and back door are locked when the light is still on.
+- All the doors are closed when the ignition key is in the "ON" position. - The ignition key is turned to "ON" after all the doors are closed. - All the doors are locked when the light is still on.

-When all the side doors and back door are unlocked simultaneously using either the key or the wireless remote control transmitter, the interior lights will come on and remain on for about 15 seconds before fading out.
+When any door is unlocked using either the key or the wireless remote control transmitter, the light will come on and remain on for 15 seconds before fading out.